Office: Ritchie School of Engineering and Computer Science

 Master of Science in Mechatronic Systems Engineering

 The Master of Science in Mechatronic Systems Engineering (MSMSE) is designed to advance the student’s knowledge in several areas of engineering.
 This degree provides breadth while permitting the student to achieve depth in a specialization area.
 This specialization area, with thematic sequences of courses, has been selected to coincide with those of high current interest as well as those emerging technologies that hold promise of increasing importance for the future.
 The purpose of this programs is to serve the profession of engineering and the Colorado community through advanced study in computer engineering, electrical engineering, and other related fields.
 This program prepares the student for academic and industrial advancement.
-The program offer a thesis and a non-thesis option.
+This program offer a thesis and a non-thesis option.

 Master of Science in Systems Engineering (Online)